 I wrote this blog in 2019 and an awful lot has changed since.
 What hasn't changed is the strong role model Roger and Helen demonstrate of how to build a great business by nurturing a strong and supportive network ...

 It's telling that Roger and I could write this blog today and the only thing missing is an actual party.
 The occasion I'm talking about was a party to mark the fifth year in business of Essendon Accounts and Tax.

-As always, Roger Eddowes and Helen Beaumont presented it as a thank you to all the people who had helped them take the company from near disaster to the success it is today.
+As always, Roger Eddowes and Helen Beaumont presented it as a thank you to all the people who helped them take the company from near disaster to its success today.
 I asked Roger to write a few words for this blog post and I think his words sum up the reason for that success.

 So, as Roger and Helen have proved, ignore your network at you peril!
 Here are three tips we can all learn from their experience:

 - Surround yourself with good people